jurgen-kluft/qmk-keyboards/README.md

 - Smart Numbers (`feature.c`)
   - will end when pressing *space*
 - Smart Caps (`feature.c`)
-  - pressing `Smart Caps` will go through `Normal/Repeat -> Camel Case`
+  - pressing `Smart Caps` will go through `Normal/Repeat -> Camel Case -> Off`
 - Smart Caps (`feature.c`), Normal mode
+  - start typing letters
   - will end when pressing *space*
 - Smart Caps (`feature.c`), Repeat mode
   - first enter some symbols that should be the delimiters
-  - then start with typing letters
+  - then start typing letters
-  - space will emit the entered delimiters (maximum 4)
+  - space will emit the delimiters (maximum 4)
   - will end when pressing **NAV**
 - Smart Caps (`feature.c`), Camel Case
   - start with typing letters